-Montenegro has committed to reducing 30% reduction in GHG emissions by 2030 (compared to the reference year 1990) as part of its ambitious mitigation target through its NDC, and the above results confirm that the CO2 emission plan (if applied to the six scenarios) would be reduced by 200%, attracting a lot of foreign direct investments (FDI), saving a lot of lives (newborn babies), and accelerating the integration process into the EU.
+Montenegro has committed to a 30% reduction in GHG emissions by 2030 (compared to the reference year 1990) as part of its ambitious mitigation target through its NDC, and the above results confirm that the CO2 emission plan (if applied to the six scenarios) would be reduced by 200%, attracting a lot of foreign direct investments (FDI), saving a lot of lives (newborn babies), and accelerating the integration process into the EU.

 Impulse responses

 The mechanism we use leads us to identify the structural model, which isolates purely exogenous shocks and reveals the responses of the endogenous variables after these shocks hit the economy.
-After identifying the structural errors, we compute the responses of the dependent variables and make predictions (e.g., about what will happen to credits or the output gap if macroprudential authorities adopt ESG).
+We then make predictions about effects such as what will happen to credit or the output gap if macroprudential authorities adopt ESG.

 Figure 3: Impulse response of GDP_GAP to Energy innovations ±2 S.E.